biopragmatics/oquat/docs/invalids/prefix/mgi.md

 ## `lpt`: Livestock Product Trait Ontology

-Identifiers for this prefix are given incorrectly correctly in `lpt`.
+Identifiers for this prefix are given incorrectly in `lpt`.

 | external_xref   |   usages_count | usages                                                                                                                                                                                                     |
 |-----------------|----------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|